 Eating disorder treatment at Rogers

 Rogers offers inpatient, residential, and outpatient care for children, adolescents, and adults with eating disorders and many co-occurring disorders.
-For more information on our eating disorder care, visit here, or call 800-767-4411 for a free, confidential screening.
+Learn more about how we treat eating disorders at Rogers Behavioral Health.